jayaddison/timedelta-isoformat/README.rst

 * Empty time segments at the end of duration strings are allowed (``P1DT`` is considered valid)
 * Measurement limits are checked within date/time segments (``PT20:59:01`` is within limits; ``PT20:60:01`` is not)
 * Measurement values are parsed into floating-point values (at the time of writing, precise procedural algorithms to parse base-ten strings into integers for large inputs are not practical -- or not widely known)
+* When inputs are reliably known to be of correct type and format, assertions should be safe to remove (for example, by including the [`-O` command-line flag when invoking the Python interpreter](https://docs.python.org/3/using/cmdline.html#cmdoption-O)) to improve runtime performance